 One suggestion that may be helpful, but does not have to be followed is to edit /etc/dovecot/conf.d/10-logging.conf and set auth_debug = yes.
 I found the extra debugging information logged to the log files to be helpful during the debugging phase.
 Afterwards I set it to "no" so that the log files were less cluttered.

-Hopefully, the above configuration options should enable the postfix and dovecot services to working properly.
+Hopefully, the above configuration options should enable the postfix and dovecot services to work properly.
 To initiate both services immediately, enter the commands "sudo systemctl start postfix" and "sudo systemctl start dovecot".
 These commands will need to be repeated whenever any changes are made to the configuration files.
 To enable these services to start each time the system boots up, issue the commands "sudo systemctl enable postfix" and "sudo systemctl enable dovecot".

 A quick reminder about ports: I thought that because computers on my network would only be communicating securely, I needed only to port-forward port 995 for POP3S and port 465 for SMTPS.
 I was incorrect about this.
 If you do not also port-forward port 25 for SMTP, postfix/dovecot will not listen for incoming Internet connections from externel servers.

 There are two considerations not frequently discussed that someone hosting their own mailserver will likely be confronted with.
 These are 1) rDNS issues and 2) SMTP probers.